Chocolate Chip Apple Blondies

 • In a separate large bowl, add flour, sugar, baking soda, salt, cinnamon and vegetable oil.
 Using a wooden spoon, mix well.
 The mixture will be hard to stir and will look a little dry, almost like a crumble – this is normal.

 • Add the egg and apple mixture to the bowl.
-Add chocolate chips and any optional items.
+Add chocolate chips, reserving some for the tops of the bars.
 Mix well until thoroughly combined.

 • Pour into the baking dish, using a spoon or spatula to even out the top and press the mixture tightly together.